-25. Will a team be penalized if an individual tests positive for a performance-enhancing substance?
+25. Will a team be penalized if an individual tests positive for steroids?

-No, a team will not be penalized if an individual tests positive.
+No, a team will not be penalized if an individual tests positive for steroids.
 The NJSIAA has decided that only the individual user will forfeit his or her eligibility.